HL7/davinci-crd/input/pagecontent/hooks.md

 <div markdown="1" class="new-content">
 <p>
-The card topic element above is new.
+The card.source.topic element above is new.
 </p>
 </div>